 Name and Municipality of Residence Office with Winpak Principal Occupation M. Bilgen Vice President Vice President, Technology and Innovation Fayetteville, Georgia, USA Winpak Ltd. J.C.
 Holland Vice President President Winnipeg, Manitoba, Canada Winpak Division, a division of Winpak Ltd. President Winpak Films Inc. O.Y.
-Muggli President and Chief President and Chief Executive Officer Winnipeg, Manitoba, Canada Executive Officer Winpak Ltd. S.M.
-Taylor Vice President and Chief Vice President and Chief Financial Officer Winnipeg, Manitoba, Canada Financial Officer Winpak Ltd. R.W.
+Muggli President and Chief President and Chief Executive Officer Winnipeg, Manitoba, Canada Executive Officer Winpak Ltd. R.M.
+Roberts Vice President President Winpak Portion Packaging Charlotte, North Carolina, USA President Winpak Heat Seal Packaging President Winpak Lane, Inc. S.M.
+Taylor Vice President and Chief Vice President Winnipeg, Manitoba, Canada Financial Officer Winpak Ltd. R.W.
 Zasitko Vice President Vice President, Supply Chain and Procurement Winnipeg, Manitoba, Canada Winpak Ltd.

-Mr. Muggli is the only executive officer listed above who has held the office with Winpak and principal occupation listed above for at least the last five years.
+Mr. Muggli and Mr. Holland are the only executive officers listed above who have held the office with Winpak and principal occupation listed above for at least the last five years.
 Prior to his appointment as Vice President, Technology and Innovation on January 1, 2019, Mr. Bilgen was Director of Technology and Innovation, October 9, 2017 and prior to this held the position of Application Technology Leader at The Dow Chemical Company.
-Mr. Holland was appointed President, Winpak Films Inc. on December 11, 2018 and President, Winpak Division, a division of Winpak Ltd. on July 1, 2017.
+Mr. Roberts was appointed President of Winpak Portion Packaging, Winpak Heat Seal Packaging and Winpak Lane, Inc. on March 1, 2023.
+Prior to his appointment, Mr. Roberts held the position of General Manager at DS Smith.
 Prior to his appointment as Vice President and Chief Financial Officer on April 29, 2022, Mr. Taylor was Director, Corporate Accounting and Treasury.
 Prior to his appointment as Vice President, Supply Chain and Procurement on July 1, 2022, Mr. Zasitko was Corporate Director, Supply Chain, January 1, 2020 and prior to this held the position of Corporate Purchasing Manager.
-As a group, executive officers hold, directly or indirectly, 2,000 of the outstanding common shares of Winpak Ltd. Winpak has an Executive Committee comprised of the above listed executive officers.
+As a group, executive officers hold, directly or indirectly, 3,750 of the outstanding common shares of Winpak Ltd. Winpak has an Executive Committee comprised of the above listed executive officers.
 The Executive Committee, in consultation with the Board of Directors, establishes the objectives and the long-term direction of the Company.
 The Executive Committee meets regularly throughout the year to review progress towards achievement of the Company's goals and to implement policies and procedures directed at optimizing performance.